bpstahlman/nvim-treeclimber/README.md

 require('nvim-treeclimber').setup({ --[[ your config here ]] })
 ```

-**Note:** If you call the `setup()` function without arguments, treeclimber will use the defaults documented in the following section.
+**Note:** If you call the `setup()` function without arguments, treeclimber uses the defaults documented in the following section.

 ## Configuration

-To override specific elements of the default configuration, provide an option table containing only the keys you wish to change.
+To override specific elements of the default configuration, provide a sparse option table containing only the keys you wish to change.
 The default option table is provided below, with comments documenting the meanings of the various keys.
 Any table you provide to `setup()` will be merged into this one, with preference given to your override.
 If your override has an invalid format, treeclimber will generally emit a warning and fall back to the default setting.